Learning to surf at forty can be scary, but many people try to face their fears and decide to take up surfing, despite all the struggles.

 5. Don’t forget to bring a good quality towel!

 SuperStretch limestone-based neoprene is stretchy, so your arms won't tyre as quickly.
 The chest zip gives more flexibility than back-zip wetsuits and prevents chilly water from leaking down your back.

 These wetsuits last years, not just a season.
 This wetsuit is made with high materials and expert craftsmanship.
 We included a key loop beneath the chest zipper so you may bring your key into the water.

 Neoprene wetsuits for ladies and girls to keep warm in cold water

 Flatlock stitching provides an athletic fit.

 I have to admit that taking surfing lessons when you are 40 or older (for the most part) is a fantastic idea.

 At the very least, a good coach will teach you some etiquette and how to’read’ a break (in terms of rips, etc.) – which will give you an indication of how safe you are in the situation.

 When someone else can detect your mistakes and rectify them for you before you develop any long-term poor habits, it’s a whole other level of satisfaction!

-A few months of morning courses where someone explains the principles (and how to be safe) and teaches you a few basic techniques is a good idea, and then it’s always practise and practise makes man or woman a perfect surfer is probably a good investment…
+A few months of morning courses where someone explains the principles (and how to be safe) and teaches you a few basic techniques is a good idea, and then it’s always practised and practise makes a man or woman a perfect surfer is probably a good investment…

 Manny Acharya & Div Acharya